QND Tuition Information and Financial Assistance

 Initiatives in place to help offset the cost of tuition:

-The QND Foundation manages over 100 financial assistance scholarships benefitting QND students.
-More than$180,000 in financial aid was awarded to 30% of QND students last year.
+The QND Foundation manages over 165 financial assistance scholarships benefitting QND students.
+More than$300,000 in financial aid was awarded to 35% of QND students last year.

 To ensure impartiality and sensitivity to privacy, QND employs FACTS Grant and Aid Assessment, an independent, third party company that conducts financial analysis, to determine your family’s financial need.
-Recommended amounts (between $2,150 and $550 for each student) are awarded based on demonstrated need.
+Recommended amounts (up to 40% of tuition) are awarded based on demonstrated need.

 The same application can be used for the Quincy Catholic Elementary Schools – Blessed Sacrament, St. Dominic, St. Francis and St. Peter.
 (When selecting multiple schools, search by Quincy, IL for complete QCES listing.)
-There is a one-time non-refundable application fee of $27.00 per family.
+There is a one-time non-refundable application fee per family.
 FACTS accepts all major Credit Cards (Visa, Master Card, American Express, Discover).
-Applications must be submitted by March 31, 2017.

 Depending on your application some or all of the following documents may be required: